-Definit tions Term Definition AL Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
-HA HA: Health Advisory.
+Defini tions Term Definition AL Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. НА HA: Health Advisory.
 An estimate of acceptable drinking water levels for a chemical substance based on health & HAL effects information.
-HAL: Health Advisory Level is a concentration of a contaminant which, if exceeded, poses a health risk and may require a system to post a public notice.
-Health Advisories are determined by US EPA. н HI: Hazard Index: A Hazard Index is used to assess the potential health impacts associated with mixtures of contam inants.
+HAL: Health Advisory Level is a concentration of a contaminant which, if exceeded, poses a health risk and d may require a system to post a public notice.
+Health Advisories are determined by US EPA.
+HI HI: Hazard Index: A Hazard Index is used to assess the potential health impacts associated with mixtures of contam inants.
 Hazard Index guidance for a class of contaminants or mixture of contaminants may be determined by the US EPA or Wisconsin Department of Health Services.
-If a Health Index is exceeded a system may be required to post a public notice.
-Level 1 A Level 1 assessment is a study of the water system to identify potential problems and determine, if possible, why Assessn nent total coliform bacteria have been found in our water system.
-Level 2 A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine, if Assessn nent possible, why an E. coli MCL violation has occurred or why total coliform bacteria have been found in our wa ter system, or both, on multiple occasions.
+If a Health Index is exceeded a system may be required to post a public r notice.
+Level 1 A Level 1 assessment is a study of the water system to identify potential problems and determine, if possible, why As- nt total coliform bacteria have been found in our water system.
+A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine, if Assess- possible, why an E. coli MCL violation has occurred or why total coliform bacteria have been found in our wa ter sys- both, on multiple occasions.
 MCL Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 MCLG Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 MFL million fibers per liter MRDL Maximum residual disinfectant level: The highest level of a disinfectant allowed in drinking water.
 There is convince ing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
-MRDLG Maximum residual disinfectant level goal: The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. mrem/year millirems per year (a measure of radiation absorbed by the body) NTU Nephelometric Turbidity Units pCi/l picocuries per liter (a measure of radioactivity) ppm parts per million, or milligrams per liter (mg/l) ppb parts per billion, or micrograms per liter (ug/l) ppt parts per trillion, or nanograms per liter ppq parts per quadrillion, or picograms per liter PHGS PHGS: Public Health Groundwater Standards are found in NR 140 Groundwater Quality.
-The concentration of a contaminant which, if exceeded, poses a health risk and may require a system to post a public notice.
-RPHGS RPHGS: Recommended Public Health Groundwater Standards: Groundwater standards proposed by the Wisconsin Department of Health Services.
-The concentration of a contaminant which, if exceeded, poses a health risk and may require a system to pact a public patient.
-SMCI may require a system to post a public notice.
-SMCL Secondary drinking water standards or Secondary Maximum Contaminant Levels for contaminants that affect taste, odor, or appearance of the drinking water.
+MRDLG or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial / contaminants. mrem/year millirems per year (a measure of radiation absorbed by the body) Mrem/ expecte Year risk to health.
+MRDLG's do not reflect the benefits of the use of disinfectants to control microbial contaminants.
+NTU Nephelometric Turbidity Units pCi/l picocuries per liter (a measure of radioactivity) ppm parts per million, or milligrams per liter (mg/l) ppb parts per hillion, or micrograms per liter (ug/l) ppt parts per trillion, or nanograms per liter ppq parts per quadrillion, or picograms per liter PHGS PHGS: Public Health Groundwater Standards are found in NR 140 Groundwater Quality.
+The concentration of a contamin ich, if exceeded, poses a health risk and may require a system to post a public notice.
+RPHGS RPHGS: Recommended Public Health Groundwater Standards: Groundwater standards proposed by the Wisconsin odor, or appearance of the drinking water.
 The SMCLs do not represent health standards.